Moizsiddiq/Walking-Tracker-app/README.md

 <p align="center">
 This app keeps track on kilometres traveled on walkes. <br/>
-The interface of the App is in Czech language 🇨🇿, I made it primarly for my husband's home use. <br/>
+ I made it primarly for my husband's home use. <br/>
 I used Python 🐍 and UI Flet to make this works!
 For full requirements look below. <br/>
 Please feel free to contact me for any tips!
 </p>